DiceDB/docs/src/content/docs/commands/SADD.md

 ---
 title: SADD
-description: Documentation for the Redis command SADD
+description: Documentation for the DiceDB command SADD
 ---

-# DiceDB Command: SADD

-## Overview

 The `SADD` command in DiceDB is used to add one or more members to a set stored at a specified key.
 If the specified key does not exist, a new set is created before adding the members.
 Members that are already present in the set are ignored.
 This command is useful for maintaining collections of unique elements.